Asics Gel Cumulus 19 Review Facts

 The upper of the shoe is designed with a lightweight mesh that is both supportive and breathable at the same time.
 Runners commented that this engineering allows air to freely flow into the shoe, regulating temperature and keeping their foot cool.
 The upper also features discrete eyelets around the laces that provide an added layer of breathability to this shoe.

-This shoe shines on pavement as well as synthetic track materials.
+This shoe shines on the pavement as well as synthetic track materials.
 Runners found the flexible outsole to be a good companion for dynamic movements performed on a track or in a gym.
-The support for higher arches is great for long runs on pavement as is the rear foot and forefoot gel technology cushioning.
-This shoe lacks the more aggressive lug system or reinforced traction that would make it a suitable choice for off road
+The support for higher arches is great for long runs on a pavement as is the rearfoot and forefoot gel technology cushioning.
+This shoe lacks the more aggressive lug system or reinforced traction that would make it a suitable choice for off road adventures.

-The outsole of this shoe is divided into sections that are divided, laterally with a guidance line that runs from heel to toe and horizontally with indented, durable rubber.
+The outsole of this shoe is divided into sections that are divided, laterally with a guide line that runs from heel to toe and horizontally with indented, durable rubber.
 The sections themselves employ a circular design that provides limited traction.
-These shoes are not designed to grip the ground below it and certainly are not designed to provide runners with added traction on trails or off road excursions.
+These shoes are not designed to grip the ground below it and certainly are not designed to provide runners with added traction on trails or off-road excursions.

 Runners who are used to running in a shoe with a traditional heal drop will have no issues with these shoes.
 Runners reported they needed little to no “breaking in” time for these shoes.
 The heel height of the shoe is 23 millimeters while the forefoot height is 13 millimeters, giving the Gel Cumulus 19 a heel drop of 10 millimeters.
 This is the average heel drop for most running shoes, so runners who are looking for a zero drop should select a different shoe.